DamoM73/turtle_vid_tute/lesson_1_script.md

 For our first program we are going to make a really simple little program called *hello world*, because this is the traditional first program to write.

-Type the following code into the Code panel.
+Type the following code into the Code panel:

 ``` python
 # Our First Program